 The State of Technology in Education 2019/20

-Our annual State of Technology in Education Report is always packed full of candid insights, key trends, and technology predictions within the education sector, shining a light on what's most important.
+Our annual State of Technology in Education Report is always packed full of candid insights, key trends, and edtech predictions within the education sector, shining a light on what's most important.
 Now in its 4th year, this year's edition is no different.

 Schools' Strategic Goals

-School leaders are committed to using technology to increase engagement and collaboration while focusing on creative learning experiences and new learning techniques.
+School leaders are committed to using educational technology to increase engagement and collaboration while focusing on creative learning experiences and new learning techniques.
 However, there is less confidence in schools' strategic visions, particularly among teachers and IT managers, despite ever more respondents taking an active role in strategy.

 Significant increase in focus on pupil needs and curriculum